casonpollak/cason_2025/navigation/driverstest.md

             {
                 question: "When are you required to use headlights?",
                 options: ["From sunset to sunrise", "Only during rain", "At noon", "Whenever you feel like it"],
                 answer: 0
+            },
+            {
+                question: "What is the legal blood alcohol concentration (BAC) limit for drivers over 21 years old in California?",
+                options: ["0.08%", "0.05%", "0.10%", "0.12%"],
+                answer: 0
+            },
+            {
+                question: "What should you do at an uncontrolled intersection?",
+                options: ["Yield to vehicles and pedestrians already in the intersection", "Speed through", "Honk your horn", "Stop regardless of traffic"],
+                answer: 0
+            },
+            {
+                question: "What does a flashing yellow traffic light mean?",
+                options: ["Proceed with caution", "Stop", "Speed up", "Ignore"],
+                answer: 0
+            },
+            {
+                question: "How far must you park from a fire hydrant?",
+                options: ["15 feet", "10 feet", "20 feet", "5 feet"],
+                answer: 0
+            },
+            {
+                question: "What should you do if your vehicle starts to hydroplane?",
+                options: ["Ease off the accelerator and steer straight", "Brake immediately", "Turn the steering wheel sharply", "Accelerate"],
+                answer: 0
+            },
+            {
+                question: "What should you do when approaching a railroad crossing with flashing red lights?",
+                options: ["Stop and wait for the train to pass", "Proceed cautiously", "Speed up to cross quickly", "Ignore the lights"],
+                answer: 0
+            },
+            {
+                question: "What is the maximum speed limit on most California highways?",
+                options: ["65 mph", "55 mph", "70 mph", "50 mph"],
+                answer: 0
+            },
+            {
+                question: "Who has the right of way at a four-way stop?",
+                options: ["The vehicle that arrives first", "The vehicle to the left", "The largest vehicle", "The vehicle that honks first"],
+                answer: 0
+            },
+            {
+                question: "What should you do if an emergency vehicle is approaching with its lights and sirens on?",
+                options: ["Pull over to the right and stop", "Continue driving at the same speed", "Speed up to get out of the way", "Ignore it"],
+                answer: 0
+            },
+            {
+                question: "What is the penalty for driving without insurance in California?",
+                options: ["Fines and possible license suspension", "No penalty", "Jail time", "Community service"],
+                answer: 0
+            },
+            {
+                question: "When should you use your turn signals?",
+                options: ["Before changing lanes or turning", "Only when parking", "At every intersection", "Only at night"],
+                answer: 0
+            },
+            {
+                question: "What does a solid double yellow line mean?",
+                options: ["No passing allowed", "Passing allowed at any time", "Passing allowed during daylight hours", "You can pass if the other side is clear"],
+                answer: 0
+            },
+            {
+                question: "What does a white curb indicate?",
+                options: ["Loading and unloading passengers only", "No parking", "Emergency vehicles only", "Bus stop"],
+                answer: 0
+            },
+            // Adding 100 more questions
+            {
+                question: "What is the penalty for refusing a breathalyzer test?",
+                options: ["License suspension", "A fine", "No penalty", "A warning"],
+                answer: 0
+            },
+            {
+                question: "When should you use your horn?",
+                options: ["To avoid collisions", "To greet friends", "To express anger", "In traffic jams"],
+                answer: 0
+            },
+            {
+                question: "What should you do if you are being tailgated?",
+                options: ["Move to another lane", "Brake suddenly", "Speed up", "Ignore it"],
+                answer: 0
+            },
+            {
+                question: "How far ahead should you look while driving?",
+                options: ["10-15 seconds", "2-3 seconds", "1 mile", "Only as far as the car ahead"],
+                answer: 0
+            },
+            {
+                question: "What is the proper way to enter a freeway?",
+                options: ["Accelerate to match the speed of traffic", "Stop before merging", "Enter slowly", "Cross directly to the far lane"],
+                answer: 0
+            },
+            {
+                question: "When is it legal to use a cellphone while driving?",
+                options: ["With a hands-free device", "At a red light", "When driving slowly", "Never"],
+                answer: 0
+            },
+            {
+                question: "What should you do if your tire blows out while driving?",
+                options: ["Grip the steering wheel firmly and slow down", "Brake hard", "Accelerate", "Turn sharply"],
+                answer: 0
+            },
+            {
+                question: "When must you use your windshield wipers?",
+                options: ["When it's raining or snowing", "At night", "On highways", "When parking"],
+                answer: 0
+            },
+            {
+                question: "What does a blue curb indicate?",
+                options: ["Parking for disabled persons", "No parking", "Passenger loading", "Emergency vehicles only"],
+                answer: 0
+            },
+            {
+                question: "What is the best way to handle a curve?",
+                options: ["Slow down before entering the curve", "Speed up into the curve", "Brake hard in the curve", "Stay in the outer lane"],
+                answer: 0
+            },
+            {
+                question: "What should you do if your car starts to skid?",
+                options: ["Turn into the skid", "Brake hard", "Turn away from the skid", "Accelerate"],
+                answer: 0
+            },
+            {
+                question: "What is the minimum distance you must keep from a cyclist?",
+                options: ["3 feet", "1 foot", "10 feet", "5 feet"],
+                answer: 0
+            },
+            {
+                question: "What is the first thing you should do in the event of an accident?",
+                options: ["Check for injuries", "Call your insurance", "Leave the scene", "Blame the other driver"],
+                answer: 0
+            },
+            {
+                question: "When must you stop for a pedestrian at a crosswalk?",
+                options: ["At all times", "Only if they are on your side of the road", "If no traffic is present", "If they are running"],
+                answer: 0
+            },
+            {
+                question: "What does a green traffic light mean?",
+                options: ["Go", "Yield", "Stop", "Caution"],
+                answer: 0
+            },
+            {
+                question: "What should you do if your brakes fail?",
+                options: ["Pump the brakes and downshift", "Turn off the engine", "Accelerate", "Honk the horn"],
+                answer: 0
+            },
+            {
+                question: "What does a diamond-shaped sign indicate?",
+                options: ["Warning", "Speed limit", "Stop", "Yield"],
+                answer: 0
+            },
+            {
+                question: "When are U-turns illegal?",
+                options: ["When visibility is less than 200 feet", "In residential areas", "At night", "On freeways"],
+                answer: 0
+            },
+            {
+                question: "What is the penalty for running a red light?",
+                options: ["A fine and points on your license", "No penalty", "Jail time", "A warning"],
+                answer: 0
+            },
+            {
+                question: "What is the safe following distance behind another vehicle?",
+                options: ["3 seconds", "1 second", "5 seconds", "10 seconds"],
+                answer: 0
             }
         ];